proconne/x9115pro/project/README.md

 objective, which are often not known a priori.
 In addition, it is often desirable to obtain many different solutions from the algorithm, each of which is better than the others in some way.

+#### NSGA-II

+The optimization algorithm used was NSGA-II, which stands for nondominated sorting genetic algorithm (version II).
+Like any genetic algorithm, NSGA-II works by maintaining a set of candidate solutions (the population) while generating new ones by combining and mutating previous solutions, and taking the best solutions of one generation for use in generating the next.
+The defining characteristic of NSGA-II is how it chooses the solutions to keep in the next generation.

+To do this, NSGA-II uses the concept of domination: one solution dominates another if it does at least as well for every objective.
+This is not a total ordering, as if one solution does better on one objective and the other does better on another objective (which is often the case) neither dominates the other.

+NSGA-II partitions the population into "nondomination levels" where no solution on a certain level dominates another solution on that same level, and all solutions on a level dominate the solutions on lower levels.
+At each iteration, the new population is made up of the best nondomination levels, however many of which are required for the correct population size.

+When only part of a level is needed based on the population size, solutions are chosen to maximize a second objective, which is diversity.
+NSGA-II defines a metric called the "crowding distance" which takes solutions from diverse parts of the boundary in order to explore more of the search space.

 ### Model